-To help students get the most out of college, succeed in their academics, and expand their horizons, Texas State Housing Policy requires all students under the age of 20 and with less than 30 credit hours earned by September 1, 2018, to live in on-campus housing.
+To help students get the most out of college, succeed in their academics, and expand their horizons, Texas State Housing Policy requires all students under the age of 20 (by September 1 for fall admission or January 1 for spring admission) with less than 30 credit hours to live in on-campus housing.

-Students who graduated high school the year within 12 months of attending college, regardless of age or credit hours, must live on campus.
+Students who have graduated high school within 12 months of attending college, regardless of age or credit hours, must live on campus.

 We have this policy because research consistently shows that students who live on campus get better grades, make more friends, and have an overall better college experience than those who do not.